You are here

 - keeping your software updated when prompted by your device.

-Use backups and protection
+Backups and protection

 We all store a lot of precious data on our computers, such as photos and important documents.
 Your medical device might also be storing valuable data for your healthcare.

-How to be cyber smart
+Be cyber smart

 - Consider if the people you are giving your data to are trustworthy.